White Star Line: The New Zealand Service

-White Star Line today
+Legacy

-The White Star Line's main offices still exist in Liverpool, standing in James Street within sight of the more grandiose headquarters of their rivals, the Cunard Building.
+The White Star Line's main offices, Albion House, still exist in Liverpool, standing in James Street within sight of the more grandiose headquarters of their rivals, the Cunard Building.
 The building has a plaque commemorating the fact that it was once the head office of the White Star Line.
 It was the first open plan office building in Liverpool.
 J. Bruce Ismay had his office in the building.

 The White Star Line's London office building, Oceanic House, still exists today, and has been converted into apartments.
 They are on Cockspur Street, off Trafalgar Square, and the company name can still be seen on the building over the entrances.
 The Southampton offices in Canute Road still exist, now known as Canute Chambers.

 The French passenger tender Nomadic, the last surviving vessel of the White Star Line, was purchased by the Northern Ireland Department for Social Development in January 2006.
 She has since been returned to Belfast, where she has been fully restored to her original and elegant 1912 appearance under the auspices of the Nomadic Preservation Society with the assistance of her original builders, Harland and Wolff.
 She is currently serving as an outside exhibit of the Titanic Belfast museum, a museum dedicated to the history of Atlantic steam, the White Star Line, and its most famous ship, Titanic.
 The historic Nomadic was opened ceremoniously to the public on 31 May 2013.